Options for Securing the Contents of a Picture Frame

 Although some framers still prefer brads, most have traded up to points.
 Even though they can now be driven at a proper right angle, brads don’t provide much of a holding area.
 The main advantage of a point is that it is flat instead of round and covers a broader area against the surface of the stack.

 Both Fletcher and Logan offer inexpensive point squeezing devices that work on the principal of a vise.
-Curiously, these tools are so generically named that some people people are confused into thinking they’re essential.
+Curiously, these tools are so generically named that some people people are confused into thinking they’re indispensible.
 Fletcher calls theirs the FrameMate and Logan refers to theirs simply as the Framing Fitting Tool.
 What these are in fact are inexpensive, second-rate versions of what good framers really need.

 These vising tools are loaded one point at a time and adjusted to the width of the frame.
 When the handle is squeezed, the jaws close, squeezing the point into the inside of the frame recess.
 Leaving aside the tedious and time consuming requirement of loading the tool one point at a time, vising tools like this do not work well with hardwood frames like oak and maple, and unless adjusted properly will hang up on the point, requiring the user to readjust after each point is squeezed, a slow and cumbersome process.

 When you get to the end of the frame job and can see the matted, glazed artwork in the frame, you will want to move along to completion, you will not want to find yourself fumbling with a finicky, time-consuming tool.
 You will want a point driver.